Malcolm X at Sidi Gaber (short story)

 “It surprises me that you do not write.
 You should consider it.
 Even your nemesis Martin Luther King has penned a few books.”

 “He is not my nemesis.
 It’s a story that just won’t die out.
-We met a few months ago in Washington, shook hands in front of the cameras.
+We met a few months ago in Washington and shook hands in front of the cameras.
 I don’t know what more needs to be done to kill that false image.”

 “Well, you get my point.”